Djab Wurrung people: Bunjil's Shelter

 The creator deity or ancestral being known as Bunjil is significant in Djab Wurrung culture.
 Over 90 per cent of Aboriginal rock art in Victoria can be found on Djab Wurrung and Jardwadjali country, especially in the Grampians National Park.
 One of the most significant rock art sites in south-eastern Australia is Bunjil's Shelter on Djab Wurrung country in the Black Range Scenic Reserve, not far from Stawell.
 In the nineteenth century, Europeans knew of the site but few had seen it.
 Its location was made public in 1957.
 In the following decades, the distinctiveness in the artistic style at the site, as well as discrepancies in older European descriptions of Bunjil's Shelter, led to speculation that the artwork was European, not Djab Wurrung, in origins.
 The site was struck off the Victorian Archaeological Survey register by 1980, but was later reinstated when chemical analysis confirmed that the rock art had, in fact, been painted with traditional Aboriginal ochres; the analysis found that parts of the painting had been traced over with European whitewash and red lead paint.

 Burial rites

-Some of the Djab Wurrung clans are thought to have practiced burial of their dead in trees.
+Some of the Djab Wurrung clans are thought to have practised burial of their dead in trees.
 According to Hyett there have been two recent discoveries to the west of Ararat of secondary tree burials, involving the re-interment of two or more individuals, and a primary interment of a child in a hollow tree in the vicinity of Stawell.